Thucydides’s historical account, History of the Peloponnesian War, is considered a classic, as well as being one of the earliest known history books.

 No self-esteem issues here.

 Nonetheless, his programmatic prediction proved right.
 More than 2500 years later, Thucydides’ History still stands among the foundational texts in the classical canon due to its enduring analytical sharpness and the acuteness of his observations.

 My war is bigger than yours

-When Thucydides set out to compose his work, the writing of warfare was already a notable tradition launched with a bang by the legendary Homer about three centuries earlier.
-In his epic poem Iliad, Homer related the story of the Trojan War as an epic battle involving gods and humans alike.
+When Thucydides set out to compose his work, the chronicling of warfare was already a notable tradition launched with a bang by the legendary Homer about three centuries earlier.
+In his epic poem the Iliad, Homer related the story of the Trojan War as an epic battle involving both gods and humans.
 He was followed 300 years later by Herodotus who gave an account of the Persian Wars, similarly rich in iconic battles and larger-than-life personalities on both sides of the conflict.